BayQuest

 Monitoring Migratory Bird Populations

-Bird activity is another key indicator of effects of climate change on San Francisco Bay.
+Bird activity is another key indicator of a healthy San Francisco Bay.
 The annual spawning activity of smelt and anchovy attracts both residential and migratory birds to the San Francisco Bay as a vital stopover along the Great Pacific Flyway.
 When the food source decreases, so too do the bird populations.

-During this peak period between November and February, the BayQuest vessel will strive to monitor and document bird activity including species type, approximate count, date, location and time.
-Data will be shared with USGS as part of their annual “Christmas Count” efforts.
+During peak migration periods, BayQuest helps to monitor and document bird activity including species type, approximate count, date, location and time.
+Data is made available through public access reports to stakeholders and citizen scientists.

 A collage of photos of people taking water samples off the edge of a boat.